-Speaking a tonal language (such as Cantonese) primes the brain for musical trainingApril 2nd, 2013 in Psychology & Psychiatry /
+Speaking a tonal language (such as Cantonese) primes the brain for musical trainingApril 2, 2013 in Medicine & Health / Psychology & Psychiatry

 Non-musicians who speak tonal languages may have a better ear for learning musical notes, according to Canadian researchers.